ChigozieObika/facies-classification/README.md

 ### Features Importance.
 <img src="images/Features_importance.png" width=500 height=300 />

+The features importance plot shows there is no dominant features among the inputs to the model.
+Put differently, each feature thas a significant contribution to the model prediction.

 ### Deployed App
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/chigozieobika/facies-classification/app.py).
 The test dataset for the app is [here](datasets/app_test_well.csv)